1. URDF Import: Turtlebot

 Press Play and you should see the Turtlebot fall onto the floor.

 The URDF importer automatically imports material, physical, and joint properties whenever it is available and have matching categories in Omniverse Isaac Sim.
 However, in cases there are no available or matching categories, or if the units are different between the two systems, what gets automatically filled in may not be accurate and changes the robot’s behavior.
-Here are the steps for tuning some of the common paramters.
+Here are some properties that can be tuned to correct the robot’s behavior.

 If your robot’s wheels are slipping, try changing the friction coefficients of the wheels and potentially the ground as well following steps 3.4.2 in Add Simple Objects